Elderberries (Sambucus nigra) - Bulk

 Couldn't load pickup availability

-Elderberries (Sambucus nigra) - Bulk are dried whole berries used mainly in simmered preparations such as decoctions, syrups, cordials, and other berry-forward kitchen projects.
-They have a deep natural colour and a tangy, fruity character that develops further with heat.
-This bulk format suits repeat-use kitchens, tea blenders, and small-batch makers who want a dependable dried botanical ingredient on hand.
-These are dried berries for prepared applications, not a ready-to-eat snack fruit.
+Elderberries are dried whole Sambucus nigra berries, used mainly in simmered preparations such as decoctions, syrups, cordials, jams, compotes and berry-forward kitchen projects.
+They have a deep natural colour and tangy, fruity character that develops well with heat.
+This bulk format suits repeat-use kitchens, tea blenders and small-batch makers who want a dependable dried botanical ingredient on hand.
+These are dried berries for prepared applications and are not intended as a ready-to-eat snack fruit.

 - Botanical Name: Sambucus nigra